AMENDED CONSTITUTION AND BY-LAWS

 Membership

-A candidate for admission to membership into this organization must be a Jewish male over the age of eighteen (18) years, and a member In good standing of either the Ezra Bessaroth Congregation or the Sephardic Bikur Holim Congregation, and shall pay such dues and Initiation fees as may be set by the Executive Board.
+1. Regular.
+A candidate for membership admission into this organization must be Jewish males or females as defined by Orthodox Jewish Religion, over the age of twenty two (22), and a member in good standing of either the Ezra Bessaroth Congregation or the Sephardic Bikur Holim Congregation for at least two years, and shall pay such dues and initiation fees as may be set by the Executive Board from time to time.
+Initiation, Dues, and Lifetime fees as applicable shall be payable prior to the applicant’s admission to membership.
+All members shall receive the Rights and Benefits as stated in Article VII of this Constitution, vote, hold office, and serve on all committees.

-If otherwise qualified for membership, a widow of a deceased member in good standing at the time of his death may continue as an Associate Member with no Initiation fees, regardless of whether or not she remarries, and will be billed Associate Member annual dues.
+a) If otherwise qualified for membership, a widow of a deceased member in good standing at the time of his death may continue as a Member without the requirement of initiation fees, regardless of whether or not she remarries, and will be billed the Member annual dues.

 ARTICLE III